AUDDT: A Unified Benchmark Toolkit for Audio and Speech Deepfake Detectors: RESULTS AND DISCUSSIONS

 Figure~\ref{fig:performance} summarizes the performance obtained by the benchmark detector.
 Since some datasets only contain one class, we choose accuracy as the main metric.
 As can be seen, on standard deepfake datasets that have been widely employed, such as \textsc{ASVspoof2019-LA}, \textsc{ASVspoof2021-DF}, and \textsc{ASVspoof2021-LA}, W2V-AASIST achieves accuracy over 90\%.
 Similar performance is obtained on datasets that also rely on traditional TTS/VC methods, such as \textsc{TIMIT-TTS}.
 Furthermore, the baseline obtains 96\% accuracy on accented English (i.e., \textsc{HABLA}).
 These findings suggest that the benchmark detector can generalize to unseen attacks to some extent.

 On the other hand, a large performance variance is seen across datasets with higher-quality deepfakes, such as those crafted using diffusion model and flow-matching (i.e., \textsc{DiffSSD}, \textsc{DECRO}, \textsc{DiffuseOrConfuse}, and \textsc{DFADD}).
 While on \textsc{DiffuseOrConfuse} the accuracy can be as good as 96\%, on \textsc{DFADD} the accuracy drops to 42\%.
-Similar trend can be seen when the model is tested on unseen languages.
+Similar trends can be seen when the model is tested on unseen languages.
 For example, while the baseline model achieves 80\% and 79\% accuracy on the multilingual \textsc{MLAAD-v5} and \textsc{ODSS}, where English and other European languages are the major contributors, only 26\% accuracy is obtained with the Japanese dataset \textsc{SRC4VC}.
 This suggests that the learned deepfake patterns may transfer across closely related languages, but fail to extend to genetically unrelated ones.

 Meanwhile, on in-the-wild speech datasets, such as \textsc{SpoofCeleb}, model accuracy drops to near chance-level, suggesting a large distribution shift between studio-quality and in-the-wild speech.
 Regarding perturbations, the baseline model demonstrates decent robustness to some groups of corruptions, such as the telephony ones included in \textsc{ASVspoof2021-LA}.
 This is likely due to the augmentations performed during finetuning (e.g., RawBoost).
 However, more severe performance degradation is observed when the model is tested on a larger variety of perturbations (e.g., \textsc{ASVspoof5}), when bitrate, compressions, and neural codec artifacts are combined.
 Besides telephony perturbations, replay attacks are also found to trigger markedly higher error rate, where the accuracy drops to only 8.7\% on \textsc{Playback-attacks}.